tunmin11/MM-GEO/README.md

 # @tm11/mmgeo

-**@tm11/mmgeo** is a simple and comprehensive NPM package that provides geographic data for Myanmar, including states, districts, and townships.
+**@tm11/mmgeo** is a simple and comprehensive NPM package that provides geographic data for Myanmar, including states.
 The data is available in both English and Myanmar languages, making it useful for localization purposes.

 ## Features

-- Retrieve Myanmar's states, districts, and townships in both English and Myanmar.
+- Retrieve Myanmar's states in both English and Myanmar.
-- Object-oriented API for easy access to geographical data.
 - Simple configuration for switching between languages.

 ## Table of Contents